JTrippas/Spoken-Conversational-Search/README.md

 @inproceedings{trippas2017conversational,
-  title={A conversational search transcription protocol and analysis}, author={Trippas, Johanne R and Spina, Damiano and Cavedon, Lawrence and Sanderson, Mark}, booktitle={Proc of SIGIR 1st International Workshop on Conversational Approaches to Information Retrieval (CAIR’17), CAIR}, year={2017}
+  title={A conversational search transcription protocol and analysis}, author={Trippas, Johanne R and Spina, Damiano and Cavedon, Lawrence and Sanderson, Mark}, booktitle={Proceedings of SIGIR 1st International Workshop on Conversational Approaches to Information Retrieval (CAIR’17), CAIR}, year={2017}
 }
 ```